aridiosilva/AI/README.md

 - **PCA - Principal Component Analysis** - One of the most often used **linear model** to extract information from data, and can be useful for you in term of data preprocessing, feature extraction, dimensional reduction, and data visualization.
 - **Neural Networks**
-- **Reinforcement Learning** - Is an area of machine learning concerned with how intelligent agents ought to take actions in an environment in order to maximize the notion of cumulative reward.
-Reinforcement learning is one of three basic machine learning paradigms, alongside supervised learning and unsupervised learning.
 - **Q Learning** - Pictorial introduction to Reinforcement Learning of Agent in unknown environment.
 Solving Tower of Hanoi.
 - **K-Means Clustering** - Interesting algorithm to partition your data.
 Resources to classification analysis, clustering analysis, data mining
 - **Random Forests** - Random forests or random decision forests are an ensemble learning method for classification, regression and other tasks that operate by constructing a multitude of decision trees at training time and outputting the class that is the mode of the classes (classification) or mean/average prediction (regression) of the individual trees.